wesreisz/platform-engineering-workshop/module3-developer-control-plane/3-pipelines/README.md

 helm repo update
 ```

 3 - Install Gitea - Wait for the Gitea pods to be ready (this may take about a minute).
+Make sure you're in the 2-pipelines folder.
+Also note the default install, includes redis and postgres in HA mode, so it will take a second to spin up.
+Things will show red while that happens.
 `helm install gitea gitea-charts/gitea --namespace gitea  --values ./values.yaml --create-namespace`

 4 - Forward port 3000 to access Gitea